mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/oncall.md

 1. Use Zoom calls when needed for real-time collaboration, and utilize incident.io's Scribe feature to summarize call discussions directly in the incident channel.
 1. Regular status updates can be posted using incident.io's update feature via the `/incident` command.

+You can use `:boom:` emoji in Slack to assign an action related to the incident , Assigning an action does not create a Gitlab issue or MR.

 As you work through an investigation, it is important to keep track of any ~"corrective actions"s (label: `~corrective action`) that need to be followed up on.
 Some strategies are to note these in the `Investigation Thread` or create a separate `Corrective Actions` thread to keep as reference.
 Once the Incident is over, the EOC should create Issues for the ~"corrective actions"s, as detailed in [Post-Incident Responsibilities](#post-incident-responsibilities).

 # Manual Escalation

-- These steps highlights the way to escalate to a team or individual , CMOC , IMOC during an incident
+- These steps highlights the way to escalate to a team or individual , CMOC , IMOC during an incident.

 - From the incident channel once you wish to escalate to a team / individual , use the command `/incident escalate` , this should trigger an escalation form pop-up